We've had to say some tough goodbyes this year to both newcomers and old favorites in Tucson's vibrant food scene.

 Goodness, located at 2502 N. Campbell Ave. and known for their plant-based lunches and juices, went on hiatus during the holidays late last year.

-The temporary closure for Goodness turned into a permanent one, but there's a slice of good news: the eatery is turning into a taqueria dubbed Casa Asada.
+The temporary closure for Goodness turned into a permanent one, and the space has since turned into a taqueria dubbed Casa Asada.

 Hillhouse Coffee